prefab-cloud/prefab-cloud-docs-web/docs/explanations/concepts/frontend-sdks.md

 ## Client Side Reliability

 Each end-user that needs flags evaluated is a different request to Prefab.
-So what happens if Prefab goes down?
+So what happens if Prefab's belt and suspenders are both down?

 First the good news.
 All **active** users will be unaffected, because they will have cached values in the CDN.
 If you make a change to your feature flags, it won't be reflected, but logged-in users will be served the most recent evaluation of the flags.

 The less good news.
 If a [context](/docs/explanations/concepts/context) that has not been seen before asks for evaluation, that will not have been cached.
 After a configurable timeout the client will fallback to default values.
 Without values, your `isEnabled` checks will return `false`.

 Frontend config will return `undefined` and you can use the pattern `prefab.get("thing") ?? "this-is-my-default"` to set a default.

-The default timeout is `10 sec`, but you can set this in client initialization.
+The default timeout is `10` seconds, but you can set this in client initialization.

-To improve resiliency, running a proxy may be of interest to you.
+You can run your own JS/React evaluation endpoint using the prefab CLI's [download](/docs/tools/cli#download) and [serve](/docs/tools/cli#serve) commands.
 If you have questions about this or our reliability roadmap, contact us and we'll share what we're working on.